Choose Your Own Adventure: 3 days with Articulate Storyline

 Remember the children’s book series Choose Your Own Adventure?
 The child reader is the protagonist making choices to determine the story’s plot.
 I used to love reading those books because I was involved in the action and I had to think and make decisions about a variety of scenarios that had consequences.

-In the same way that Choose Your Own Adventure brings the reader into the action, some of the best eLearning out there at the moment brings learners into the action by giving them scenarios and choices.
+In the same way that Choose Your Own Adventure brings the reader into the action, some of the best and most engaging eLearning out there at the moment brings learners into the action by giving them scenarios and choices.
 Many eLearning designers are currently looking at ways to create courses that are non-linear and customised towards the needs of the individual.
 We are recognising the value of scenario-based learning that draws the learner into the action and requires them to make decisions that have consequences.
-At the same time, many of us are working within time constraints and are reluctant to spend time on complex programming or Flash development.
+At the same time, many of us are working within time constraints and are reluctant to spend time on complex programming.

-Enter the amazing new software from Articulate called Storyline.
-It is a simple, flexible, powerful and engaging authoring tool.
+Enter the amazing eLearning authoring app Articulate Storyline.
+It’s a simple, flexible, powerful and engaging authoring tool.

-In this post, I’d like to write about my experience of the 3-day Articulate Storyline training and a few standout points about the new software.
+In this post, I’d like to write about my experience of the 3-day Articulate Storyline training and a few standout points.

 Standout from Day 1: With states, layers and triggers, I can build almost anything into my eLearning courses.